Christine Keeler: In popular culture

 In Wales Arts Review, writer Craig Austin interviewed Fionn Wilson who says:

 Christine Keeler has always fascinated me, since I first became aware of her story via the 1989 film Scandal.
 When I started painting, I decided to do a series of paintings of her, and as I researched Christine's life story, it struck me that, even though she is a culturally significant figure in British history, there is very little recent artistic reference to her.
 I decided that I would try to rectify this and add to the visual narrative around her.
 And so the project was born.
 It's also a very personal project.
 I have great sympathy for Christine Keeler.

 The exhibition catalogue includes writing by Amanda Coe, screenwriter and executive producer of The Trial of Christine Keeler; Keeler's son Seymour Platt; art historian Kalliopi Minioudaki; and artist and art critic Bo Gorzelak Pedersen.

 In the summer of 1963, "Christine", a pop single by Joyce Blair (released under the pseudonym "Miss X"), which parodied Keeler's involvement with Profumo, reached No. 37 in the UK Singles Chart despite being banned from airplay by the BBC due to its subject matter.
 The single had also been banned by Radio Luxembourg.

 In 1964, the Jamaican ska band The Skatalites released the song "Christine Keeler" on the album Ska Authentic.

 In 1979, the British post-punk band Glaxo Babies released the 7-inch single "Christine Keeler" addressing Keeler and the Profumo affair.

+British progressive rock band Porcupine Tree referenced Keeler in the song Piano Lessons from their 1999 record Stupid Dream.

 Keeler's affair with Profumo is referenced obliquely as "British politician sex" in Billy Joel's song "We Didn't Start the Fire" from the 1989 album Storm Front.
 Keeler is referenced in the song "Post World War Two Blues" from the 1973 album Past, Present and Future by Al Stewart.